Yuri Knorozov: Military service and the "Berlin Affair"

 Knorozov's study plans were soon interrupted by the outbreak of World War II hostilities along the Eastern Front in mid-1941.
-Due to his poor health, Knorozov was unfit for regular military service in the Soviet Army; however, he and his family spent most of 1941–1943 years on the German-occupied territories, where he could be forced to join the German army support units.
-Knorozov managed to avoid that by moving from village to village, where he earned his living as a school teacher.
+Due to his poor health, Knorozov was unfit for regular military service in the Soviet Army; however, he and his family spent most of 1941–1943 years in German-occupied territories, where he could be forced to support the Nazi war effort.
+Knorozov managed to avoid that fate by moving from village to village, while earning a living as a school teacher.
 In 1943, Knorozov survived an outbreak of typhus, and in September of that year managed to escape with his family to Moscow.
 There he resumed his Egyptology studies, at the Moscow State University.
 In 1944, he was unexpectedly recalled for a military service, but his father, who was a colonel in the Soviet Army, arranged for him a job as a telephone operator in an artillery unit stationed near Moscow.

 According to a popular legend, Knorozov and his unit supported the push of the Red Army vanguard into Berlin.
 There, Knorozov is supposed to have by chance retrieved a book which would spark his later interest in and association with deciphering the Maya script.
 The legend has been much reproduced, particularly following the 1992 publication of Michael D. Coe's Breaking the Maya Code.
 Supposedly, when stationed in Berlin, Knorozov came across the National Library while it was ablaze.
-Somehow he managed to retrieve from the fire a book, which remarkably enough turned out to be a rare edition containing reproductions of the three Maya codices which were then known as the Dresden, Madrid, and Paris codices.
+Somehow he managed to retrieve from the fire a book, which remarkably enough turned out to be a rare edition containing reproductions of the three Maya codices, the Dresden, Madrid, and Paris codices.
 Knorozov is said to have taken this book back with him to Moscow at the end of the war, where its examination would form the basis for his later pioneering research into the Maya script.

 Although many details of Knorozov's life during the war remained unclear, his student Galina Yershova could not find any evidence that he traveled outside of Moscow Oblast in 1943–1945.
 Knorozov himself, in an interview conducted a year before his death, denied the Berlin legend.
 As he explained to the Mayanist epigrapher Harri Kettunen:

 "Unfortunately it was a misunderstanding: I told about it [finding books in a library in Berlin] to my colleague Michael Coe, but he didn't get it right.
 There wasn't any fire in the library.
 And the books that were in the library, were in boxes to be sent somewhere else.
 The Germans had packed them, and since they didn't have time to move them anywhere, the boxes were taken to Moscow."